Urban and Community Forestry

 • Are condo communities eligible for Amy assistance?

-Mary asked 9 months ago
+Mary asked almost 2 years ago

 Condo communities are not eligible for assistance through this program, only owner-occupied private residences qualify.